 - Lack of causation – One of the defenses your attorney may use is that the injury did not occur because you were intoxicated, i.e., it would have occurred anyway, despite intoxication.
 For instance, if you had a trace amount of cocaine in your system from the weekend prior to your accident and you slipped and injured your back at work, your attorney can argue (and rightfully so) that the drugs had absolutely no bearing on your accident.
 Expert testimonies and coworker testimonies all can vouch for this.

 - Faulty testing – Another line of defense is to attack the veracity of the drug testing itself.
 Your attorney may argue that there were administration errors in the testing, that the sample wasn’t labeled or stored correctly, or that the sample was tampered with.
 He or she also may argue that just because drugs showed up on the test (which may have been taken hours after your injury) doesn’t mean those drugs were in your system at the time of the accident.

 Accused of intoxication?
-Bader Law Firm, LLC, Can Help
+Bader Scott Injury Lawyers, Can Help

-If your claim has been wrongly denied on the basis of intoxication, we encourage you to call our work injury attorneys at Bader Law Firm, LLC, in Atlanta.
+If your claim has been wrongly denied on the basis of intoxication, we encourage you to call our work injury attorneys at Bader Scott Injury Lawyers, in Atlanta.
 You can call us for a free confidential consultation so that we can review your case and start discussing how to approach your claim.

 Don’t miss out on the benefits to which you’re entitled.
 Call us today at 678-562-5595.